Noar Hill

 Distance: 3.5 km

-Dogs: Yes, but on leads on common due to ground nesting birds
+Dogs: Dogs are welcome but should be on leads on the common due to ground nesting birds.

 Public Transport: There is no public transport to this location